qballer/es/slides/slides.md

 ---

-# How does elastic reads and writes?
+# How do reads and writes work in elastic search?

 <br>
 <br>